 The Job Carr Cabin Museum in Tacoma was built in 2000 as a replica of the first permanent non-Native residence, about a block away from the original site of Job’s frontier home.
 In 1864 the age of 51, Job arrived in Washington, in late 1864.
 He claimed 168 acres and began construction of a log cabin.
 Inside, step back in time to see the living space as it would have been in the late 19th-century.
 Visitors can learn why settlers and immigrants came here, how they lived, what industries put Tacoma on the map, and much more.
 Open 11 months out of the year.
 Wednesday-Friday from June-September and Wednesday-Saturday from October-May.
 Free admission, donations accepted.

-Spring Break Activities in Seattle
+School Break Activities in Seattle

 Like the list above, these Seattle attractions make a fun outing for families with children during spring break week.
-These sites are arranged roughly north to south throughout the city.

 Community Centers in the Puget Sound region